Destination club: History

 In 2011 Brent and Brad Handler re-entered the destination club marketplace with the launch of Denver-based Inspirato.
-On May 16, 2012, 16 months after opening, Inspirato announced it had surpassed the 10,000 vacation-night milestone in addition to servicing nearly 2,000 club members, receiving capital investments from Kleiner Perkins Caufield & Byers and Institutional Venture Partners, raising more than $1 million for charitable causes, and being named one of "America’s Most Promising Companies" by Forbes magazine and "Best of the Best 2012: Vacation Homes" by Robb Report.
-In 2013, Inspirato announced a partnership with American Express.
-Inspirato, now known as "Inspirato with American Express” is the first luxury destination club to enter into such a partnership with a major company.
-In April 2013, Inspirato with American Express launched "Inspirato for Business," a corporate offering enabling businesses to access Inspirato’s portfolio of luxury homes for executive vacations, company meetings and retreats, and employee incentives and reward travel.
-In July 2013 Inspirato welcomed their 4,000th member, making them the largest luxury destination club in the world, by number of members.
+On May 16, 2012, 16 months after opening, Inspirato announced it had surpassed the 10,000 vacation-night milestone in addition to servicing nearly 2,000 club members, receiving capital investments from Kleiner Perkins Caufield & Byers and Institutional Venture Partners, raising more than $1 million for charitable causes, and being named one of "America's Most Promising Companies" by Forbes magazine and "Best of the Best 2012: Vacation Homes" by Robb Report.
+In 2013, Inspirato announced a partnership with American Express, becoming "Inspirato with American Express".
+Inspirato is the first luxury destination club to enter into such a partnership with a major company.
+In April 2013, Inspirato with American Express launched "Inspirato for Business," a corporate offering for businesses to access Inspirato's homes for executive vacations, company meetings and retreats, and employee incentives and reward travel.
+In July 2013 Inspirato reached 4,000 members, making them the largest luxury destination club in the world, by number of members.

 In December 2013, Inspirato announced it had combined with Portico Club, a destination club launched by Exclusive Resorts in 2012, joining the two fastest growing clubs in the industry.
-The newly combined club, which continues to operate under the name “Inspirato with American Express” and under the leadership of Inspirato CEO Brent Handler, will offer members more than 500 vacation choices in more than 100 destinations.
-As a result of the combination, Exclusive Resorts and its owner Revolution LLC received a minority stake in Inspirato, reuniting Brent and Brad Handler, the co-founders of Exclusive Resorts, with Exclusive Resorts’ current Chairman, Steve Case.
+The newly combined club, which continues to operate under the name "Inspirato with American Express" and under the leadership of Inspirato CEO Brent Handler, will offer members more than 500 vacation choices in more than 100 destinations.
+As a result of the combination, Exclusive Resorts and its owner Revolution LLC received a minority stake in Inspirato, reuniting Brent and Brad Handler, the co-founders of Exclusive Resorts, with Exclusive Resorts' current Chairman, Steve Case.

-Well-managed destination clubs remain an attractive vacation option for affluent families.
-And companies within the space have continued to adapt and grow.
-It is also important to consider how the recent recession has affected customer attitudes related to luxury products and vacation experiences.